 Instructors who teach Scandinavian-content courses are invited to nominate one essay per year for consideration by the prize jury.

 Undergraduate student essays between 2000 to 4000 words in length and graduate student essays between 5000 to 7000 words in length (excluding footnotes and bibliography) should be submitted in Chicago style (using in-text references).

-Papers written and submitted to their instructors in the year 2019 are eligible for nomination.
-The deadline for nominations and submissions for the award is January 15, 2020.
+Papers written and submitted to their instructors in the year 2020 are eligible for nomination.
+The deadline for nominations and submissions for the award is Friday, January 15, 2021.

 The instructor making the nomination must remove the students’ name from the submitted essay.
 Please attach a title sheet to the submission with the following information: the student’s name and contact information, the instructor’s name, institutional affiliation, and contact information, and the title and dates of the course in which the work was produced.

 39th annual AASSC Conference

 May 31–June 3, 2021

 The thirty-ninth annual meeting of the Association for the Advancement of Scandinavian Studies in Canada (AASSC) will be held virtually from Monday, May 31–Thursday, June 3, 2021 in conjunction with the University of Alberta and the meetings of the Canadian Federation for the Humanities and Social Sciences / Fédération Canadienne des Sciences Humaines.

 Virtual Congress: After much deliberation and planning, arrangements have been made so that Congress 2021 will take place virtually.
 The Task Force on Congress Contingency Planning has developed a complete plan for facilitating Virtual Congress, more details of which will soon be made available here (https://congress2021.ca/virtual-experience).
 The AASSC executive is excited by the new opportunities a virtual meeting opens up for us, including the participation of those who may otherwise have been unable to attend an in-person event.